 I Can’t Pay My Monthly Car Insurance Premium!

-Finding oneself in the position where your car insurance premium debit order bounces due to insufficient funds in your account is not uncommon.
+Quite often your car insurance premium debit order bounces due to insufficient funds in your account.

-With so many South Africans facing increased financial pressure in the current economic climate there comes a time when something has to give.
+Many South Africans facing increased financial pressure in the current economic climate.
+And there comes a time when something has to give.

 What is the best way to react in this situation and what are the implications of not paying your insurance premium this month – no one can afford to be without a car especially in a country that lacks great public transport facilities.